← All InsightsAI Adoption

 The 55-point gap between organizations using AI and organizations scaling it is a governance gap.
 It's a process gap.
 It's a "we didn't do the boring foundational work" gap.
 No platform solves that.
 The work is organizational.
 It's mostly human.
 And it happens before the technology, not after.

-If you want help answering them, that's the conversation we have before any code gets written.
-[Schedule a conversation](/schedule).
+That's the conversation we have before any code gets written.